threepointone/glamor/src/css/README.md

 ```

-babel plugin (work in progress)
+babel plugin
 ---

+While the css literal syntax is great for developing, it nearly doubles the library size,
-the babel plugin strips out the tagged literal syntax,
+and is slower than we'd like for production.
+By using the babel plugin, we can strip out the tagged literal syntax,
 and replaces with a glamor friendly json form. everybody wins! this -
 ```jsx
 css` color: red `